 Rapid prototyping doesn’t necessarily mean that you draw even faster than usual.
 Though we assume that your designers draw pretty quickly.
 Rapid prototyping means iterative approach to creating UX and UI of the products.

 Before you get to design the real stuff, you start with mockups.
 The earlier the stage, the simpler they should be.
 You start with testing the general idea of the product and its core functionality, the critical function that will be used most often.
-You can focus on the details once you have it.
+You can focus on the details once you have them.
 Then you present it to prospective users and other stakeholders.
-Like board members you need to convince get your project green-lit.
+Like board members, you need to convince get your project green-lit.